elastos/Elastos/NonDeveloperGuide/topics/partnerships/README.md

 ### Huawei visits Elastos Headquarters

-On April 3, 2018, from 15:00 to 17:30, Timothy Yuan(Yuan Tingyuan), deputy director of the Central Research Institute of Huwaei Technologies Co., Ltd., has visisted the Shanghai Office of elastos and had an in-depth discussion with Elastos founder Rong Chen.
+On April 3, 2018, from 15:00 to 17:30, Timothy Yuan(Yuan Tingyuan), deputy director of the Central Research Institute of Huwaei Technologies Co., Ltd., has visisted the Shanghai office of Elastos and had an in-depth discussion with Elastos founder Rong Chen.

 At the beginning of the communications, Yuan Zhan frankly mentioned the intention of the visit: his admiration for Mr. Chen's many years of experience in the field of operatying systems.
-He aalso carefully read Elastos whitepaper, and he deeply recognized the ideas discussed in the Whitepaper.
+He also carefully read Elastos whitepaper, and he deeply recognized the ideas discussed in the Whitepaper.
 The understanding of technology fits well with Huawei's ideas.
 To this end, he would like to visit Elastos to learn more.

 The two sides conducted in-depth discussions on the understanding of the operating system and suggestions on the direction of Huawei's OS technology.
-At the same time, the two sides also conducted extensive exchanges in the areas of the Internet, blockchain, and digital assets.
+At the same time, the two sides also conducted extensive exchanges in the areas of the internet, blockchain, and digital assets.

 During the meeting, Yuan Zong very much agreed with Rong's understanding of the Internet safety: Applications do not need access to the public internet, only encrypted end to end communications.
 Rong was also convinced by the depth and breadth of this understanding of computers and networks, and expressed his understanding of the technical accumulation of Elastos.